 The area of Durley Chine behind the beach is now a 131 space car park.
 Just as you reach the beach you will find a Harvester Inn on the left.
-The beach also has a cafe and a number of beach orientated shops selling everything from ice-cream and chips through to sun hats and sun glasses.
+The beach also has a cafe and a number of other beach orientated shops selling everything from ice-cream and chips through to sun hats and sun glasses.
 There is also a boat hire facility.

-In Summer Durley Chine Beach is patrolled by RNLI lifeguards who have a prominent watch house on the beach.
+In Summer the beach is patrolled by RNLI lifeguards who have a prominent watch house on the beach.
 The lifeguards also administer the clever and sensible LV KidZone scheme.
 It is an ideal and safe beach for children with mountains of fine yellow sand.

 A Chine is essentially a narrow gorge leading down to the beach from higher ground.
-Unfortunately Durley Chine itself is now essentially a large car park and has no scenic value.However just 75 meters further west along the beach is the beautiful Middle Chine that also leads down onto Durley Chine Beach.
+Unfortunately Durley Chine itself is now essentially a large car park and has no scenic value.However just 75 meters further west along the beach is the beautiful Middle Chine that also leads down onto the west end of Durley Chine Beach.
 Middle Chine is a pretty gentle walk of about 500 meters from West Overcliff Drive.
 The top entrance to Middle Chine is near the junction of West Overcliff Drive, West Cliff Road and Clarendon Road.
 See more on Middle Chine on this link